 ALSO READSouth Africa sees 27% jump in Indian tourists till Q3 2016 South Africa targets over 1,00,000 tourists from India in 2017 Swaminarayan new temple project initiated in South Africa Dropped Nair eyes return through maiden South Africa sojourn Over 1200 yoga enthusiasts perform 'asanas' in South Africa

+It is a 17 cities training programme".
+Apart from the metros, the tier II and tier III cities are also being targeted, she added.
+"For the consumers, we are doing lot of videos, television advertisements, digital campaigns and magazine supplements to promote South Africa," Slabber said.
 South African Tourism is the tourism marketing arm of the South African government.
 It promotes the country domestically and internationally, whether for leisure, business or events tourism.